Women -- Pennsylvania -- Societies and clubs

 Found in 7 Collections and/or Records:

-Overview The Swarthmore Garden Club, Swarthmore, Pa., was founded in 1958 with the purpose "to stimulate the knowledge and love of gardening among both amateur and experienced gardeners."
-The collection contains minutes and reports, 1958-2003, scrapbooks and other miscellaneous papers.
+The Swarthmore Garden Club, Swarthmore, Pa., was founded in 1958 with the purpose "to stimulate the knowledge and love of gardening among both amateur and experienced gardeners."
+The collection contains minutes and reports, 1958-2014 (with gaps), scrapbooks and other miscellaneous papers.

 This collection contains the records of the Woman's Club of Swarthore, founded in 1898.
 The Club offered women of the community a means of support and education, a place to meet and find common interests and nurtured the founding of a number of community organizations.
 The Club disbanded in 2002.